PrincetonUniversity/hpc_beginning_workshop/README.md

 # Getting Started with the Research Computing Clusters

 ## About
 This site provides example codes for running jobs on Princeton University's Research Computing clusters.
-This content is used in the Princeton Institue for Computational Science and Engineering's (PICSciE) workshop, "Getting Started with Research Computing Clusters."
+This content is used in the Princeton Institute for Computational Science and Engineering's (PICSciE) workshop, "Getting Started with Research Computing Clusters."

 ## Useful links